yagosys/202301/userguide/010-eks/demo_macvlan.md

 [root@ip-10-0-14-93 ec2-user]#

 ```
-- ## install multus crd for EKS
+- ## Create  multus crd on EKS for application and cfos to attach

 We need create additional network for application pod to communicate with cFOS. we use multus CRD to create this.

 *the API for this CRD is k8s.cni.cncf.io/v1*
 *this is a CRD which has kind "NetworkAttachmentDefinition*
 *the CRD has name cfosdefaultcni5*.
-*inside CRD, it include the json formatted cni configuration, it is the actual cni configuration*
+*inside CRD, it include the json formatted cni configuration, it is the actual cni configuration, the macvlan binary will parse this json*
 *the cni use macvlan*
 *the cni mode is bridge*
 *"master interface for this maclan is eth0, so EKS will not create additional ENI as we only use this network for communication between applicaton POD to cFOS POD*